bitnami/charts/incubator/suitecrm/README.md

 ## Persistence

-The [Bitnami suitecrm](https://github.com/bitnami/bitnami-docker-suitecrm) image stores the suitecrm data and configurations at the `/bitnami/suitecrm`  path of the container.
+The [Bitnami SuiteCRM](https://github.com/bitnami/bitnami-docker-suitecrm) image stores the SuiteCRM data and configurations at the `/bitnami/suitecrm` and the `/bitnami/apache`  paths of the container.

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
 See the [Configuration](#configuration) section to configure the PVC or to disable persistence.